 The U.S. economy has tended to grow over time.
-As we saw above, the average growth rate since 1961 has been roughly 3.2% per year.
+As we saw above, the average growth rate since 1961 has been roughly 3.1% per year.
 However, as we see in column E, growth rates have also varied substantially from year to year.
 Indeed in many years the growth rate has been negative: i.e., the amount of stuff produced in the economy has fallen rather than risen.
 We can call a year in which Real GDP falls a "recession year."
 The semi-regular sequence of recessions and expansions that tend to characterize capitalist economies is called the "business cycle."

-Exercise: Look in column E and find all of the recession years since 1970.
+Exercise: Look in column E and find all of the recession years since 1960.

 Question: What do you think may have caused each recession?

 As a caveat, note that, even though real GDP did not fall at an annual frequency in 2001, that year is also considered a recession year (e.g., by the National Bureau of Economic Research (NBER)) because GDP growth slowed markedly, and unemployment rose markedly.
-Similarly, the NBER dates the current recession as having started in December of 2013, even though real GDP growth was positive on average in 2008.
+The NBER dates the most recent recession of 2008-09 (sometimes called the "great recession") as having started in December of 2007 and ended in June of 2009 (i.e., the recovery as having started in July 2009).